 The Olympic Canoe Slalom (CSL) discipline is a timed event where athletes navigate a minimum of 150m and a maximum of 400m long whitewater course through rapids and a combination of 18 to 25 downstream (green) and upstream (red) gates, of which six or eight must be upstream gates.
-The athlete receives a 2-second penalty for a touched gate and a 50-second penalty for a missed gate or incorrect navigation of the gate.
+The athlete receives a 2-second penalty for a touched gate and a 50-second penalty for a missed gate or incorrect gate navigation.

 Canoe slalom is contested by two types of boats, a canoe (C) and a kayak (K).
 An athlete knees in a canoe and propels the boat with the single-blade paddle.
-In a kayak, an athlete uses the double-bladed paddle in a seated position.
+An athlete uses the double-bladed paddle in a seated position in a kayak.
 At an international level, male (M) and female (W) athletes currently compete in four individual events: Single Kayak (MK1 & WK1) and Single Canoe (MC1 & WC1).

 In previous Olympics, the USA Canoe Slalom team has earned 1 Gold Medal (MC2), 2 Silver Medals (WK1), and 2 Bronze Medals (MC1 & WK1).